François Duvalier: Political rise

 In 1946, Duvalier aligned himself with President Dumarsais Estimé and was appointed Director General of the National Public Health Service.
 In 1949, he served as Minister of Health and Labor, but when Duvalier opposed Paul Magloire's 1950 coup d'état, he left the government and resumed practicing medicine.
 His practice included taking part in campaigns to prevent yaws and other diseases.
 In 1954, Duvalier abandoned medicine, hiding out in Haiti's countryside from the Magloire regime.
 In 1956, the Magloire government was failing, and although still in hiding, Duvalier announced his candidacy to replace him as president.
 By December 1956, an amnesty was issued and Duvalier emerged from hiding, and on 12 December 1956, Magloire conceded defeat.

-The two frontrunners in the 1957 campaign for the presidency were Duvalier and Louis Déjoie, a landowner and industrialist from the north.
+The two frontrunners in the 1957 campaign for the presidency were Duvalier and Louis Déjoie, a mulatto landowner and industrialist from the north.
 During their campaigning, Haiti was ruled by five temporary administrations, none lasting longer than a few months.
 Duvalier promised to rebuild and renew the country and rural Haiti solidly supported him as did the military.

 He resorted to noiriste populism, stoking the majority Afro-Haitians' irritation at being governed by the few mulatto elite, which is how he described his opponent, Déjoie.

 François Duvalier was elected president on 22 September 1957.
 Duvalier received 679,884 votes to Déjoie's 266,992.
 Even in this election, however, there are multiple first-hand accounts of voter fraud and voter intimidation.